zanechua/website/src/posts/06-deep-links-ios-android-netlify.md

 ---
-slug: "deep-links-ios-android-netlify"
+slug: 'deep-links-ios-android-netlify'
-date: "2020-10-09"
+date: '2020-10-09'
-featuredImage: "../images/featured/deep-links-ios-android-netlify.png"
+featuredImage: '../images/featured/deep-links-ios-android-netlify.png'
-title: "Deep Links for iOS and Android on Netlify"
+title: 'Deep Links for iOS and Android on Netlify'
-tags: ["netlify", "mobile app", "android", "ios", "deep link"]
+tags: ['netlify', 'mobile app', 'android', 'ios', 'deep link']
 ---

 I was playing around with Netlify to see how it compared to GitHub pages or GitLab pages, and I must say that I'm geuninely impressed with their free offering.
 They provide a lot of value for hosting static websites.
 I might even decide to move this site over to Netlify to take advantage of the features that Netlify offers since this is on GitHub pages right now.